zydou/arti/crates/tor-netdoc/README.md

 information about relays on the network.
 They are documented in the [Tor Directory Protocol Spec](https://spec.torproject.org/dir-spec/index.html).

-This crate has common code to parse and validate these documents.
+This crate has common code to parse, validate and encode the network document metaformat.
-Currently, it can handle the metaformat, along with certain parts of the router descriptor type.
-We will eventually need to handle more types.
+It also has specific implementations for various document types.

 This crate is part of [Arti](https://gitlab.torproject.org/tpo/core/arti/), a project to